At a glance

 A virtual conference offers flexibility but getting the best from it requires focus.
 Dedicate the whole day to it, with all other work put on hold.

 Decide which conference events are most relevant to you; depending on the platform used and the nature of the content, some or all of the material may be archived for viewing at a later time, meaning less need to frantically take notes of a speaker’s address.
 Ensure that any follow-up material is collected.

-He suggests that any CPA Australia member who has to convince a sceptical employer about the value of a virtual event should highlight the breadth of topics to be presented at the conference.
+He suggests that anyone who has to convince a sceptical employer about the value of a virtual event should highlight the breadth of topics to be presented at the conference.

 They might also emphasise that comprehensive professional development opportunities are rare at the moment.
-Beattie makes the point that now, more than ever, it is important to be aware of new developments and to network with other finance professionals.
+Beattie makes the point that now, more than ever, it's important to be aware of new developments and to network with other finance professionals.

 The online connection model

 Conference participants should also prepare for a different form of networking.
 While there will not always be video capability for audiences at virtual conferences, with cameras fixed only upon the speakers, participants may have the opportunity to connect with people they otherwise may not have known were in the same room in a F2F event.

 Depending on the platform, delegates might have the opportunity to message each other (without seeing each other’s email addresses) or connect via LinkedIn if the information is provided.
 These methods of connection can take some getting used to but as nearly everyone is in the same boat, don’t worry if there are some awkward moments.

 “The biggest challenges for me in the current environment are the social isolation as well as finding the time to think Big Picture,” Beattie says.

 “[Conferences] offer a break from the usual daily activities, providing the opportunity to take a step back and reflect while absorbing the lessons offered by respected experts."